cysouw/diathesis/text/c05_case.md

 - Der Versuch ermangelt jeglicher Vernunft.
 - Ich gedenke der Toten.
 - Er harrte seines Schicksals.
-- Er wurde des Protestes Herr.
 - Er waltet seines Amtes.

 ### [ NAD ] Nominative+accusative+dative

 This class consists of the classical ditransitive verbs with an obligatory nominative, accusative and dative argument.
-It turns out to be extremely hard to find good examples of verbs that, at least in the large majority of its uses, always overtly shows all three arguments.
+It turns out to be extremely hard to find good examples of verbs that always, or at least in the large majority of its uses, overtly shows all three arguments.
 Most apparent ditransitive verbs, like *geben* 'to give', easily allow for the dative to be dropped or replaced by a prepositional phrase [for the verb *geben*, see @devaere2018 for an in-depth study].
 The few remaining obligatorily ditransitive verbs seem to be semantically more specialised verbs, in which a very specific meaning is forcing the overt marking of all three roles, in contrast to the more broader semantic range of a verb like *geben*.

 **Attested Verbs**